gloveboxes/Go-Serverless-with-Python-Azure-Functions-and-SignalR/README.md

 This lab uses free of charge services on Azure.
 The following need to be set up:

-1. Azure IoT Hub and and Azure IoT Device
+1. Azure IoT Hub and Azure IoT Device
 2. Azure SignalR Service
 3. Deploy the Python Azure Function
 4. Deploy the SignalR .NET Core Azure Function